Knowing this makes habit change easier

 The good news with this approach to habit change?
 You bypass logic, trying hard, negative motivation, and willpower.

-And that is how habit change is done and you, my friend, have the power to do it with ease.
+And that is how habit change is done and you, my friend, have the power to do it with more ease.